 Introduction

-You will learn about :
+You will learn to :

-• setting up the AI Agent
+• set up the AI Agent

-• using the AI Agent
+• use the AI Agent

 Prerequisites